eceltov/shed/README.md

 ShEd can be accessed through the controller server at <http://localhost:8060> by default.

-Once you arrive at the welcome screen, you can proceed to Log In using the label at the top-right corner.
+Once you load the page, you will be prompted to log in.
 By default, two demo accounts are available.
 Their credentials are `demo`, `password` and `demo2`, `password2`, respectively.